(866) 615-9507

 Navigating your options when applying for disability benefits can be a confusing process.
 In addition, understanding the terms of a residual disability benefit rider may prove challenging.
 Depending on a policy’s language, it might not be clear whether you qualify for a residual disability benefit.
 Having legal assistance helps in these circumstances.

-At Capitan Law, we’re prepared to help you with everything from applying for benefits to appealing a denial.
+At Capitan Law, the Philadelphia long-term disability claims lawyers are prepared to help you, from applying for benefits to appealing a denial.
 If you’re eligible for a residual disability benefit, we can help you demonstrate this to the insurance company.
 Learn more about what we can do for you by contacting us online or calling us at (267) 419-7888 for a case review.

 We’ve fought the big insurance companies.